Isabella-Mclean/Isabella-Mclean/README.md

-# Currently working on a steganography tool using python and PyQt: https://github.com/Izzyamarice/steganographyTool
+# Currently working on a steganography tool using Python and PyQt: https://github.com/Izzyamarice/steganographyTool